Omphemetse08/Module_6_OMPMAR491_BCL2401_Group1E_Omphemetse_Marole_JSL06/README.md

 - Allow for quantity selection.
 - Implement functionality for removing items from the order.
 - Connect it to a backend system for order processing and payment.

+# challenges

+- when i was pressing the item to addToOrder was not running.